 The French automobile company Corre La Licorne was founded by Jean-Marie Corre in 1901 in Levallois-Perret, France.
 In the early years, the company produced three-wheeled and four-wheeled motorcycles with engines obtained from De Dion-Bouton.

-In 1906, the company ventured into automobile production with the introduction of the 6CV two-cylinder car.
+1906, the company ventured into automobile production by introducing the 6CV two-cylinder car.
 Subsequent models came in various families, from the 8CV to the 40CV, allowing Corre to expand its range.
-In the period leading up to the First World War, the company gained prominence as a manufacturer of reliable medium-sized cars, including trucks and cabs, and achieved an annual production volume of around 1,000 units.
+In the period leading up to the First World War, the company gained prominence as a manufacturer of reliable medium-sized cars, including trucks and cabs.
+It achieved an annual production volume of around 1,000 units.

-When the Great War broke out, Corre La Licorne shifted its focus to the production of military cars and trucks, thus demonstrating its ability to adapt in times of crisis.
+When the Great War broke out, Corre La Licorne shifted its focus to producing military cars and trucks, thus demonstrating its ability to adapt in times of crisis.
 After the war, Corre returned to the production of passenger cars.
 The interwar period saw the production of sports coupes and roadsters, giving Corre a prominent place in the automobile industry of the 1920s and 30s.

 Despite its innovative products and established reputation, Corre found it increasingly difficult to compete with larger automobile firms entering the market.
 Sales began to decline, and in 1937, the company launched its last new model, the 11CV.